This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Give your child's medicine as directed.
 Contact your child's healthcare provider if you think the medicine is not working as expected.
 Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.

-Your child may need to use a walker or crutches if he cannot put any weight on his leg.
-He may need to use a walking device until he has surgery and for a period of time after surgery.
+Your child may need to use a walker or crutches if he or she cannot put any weight on his or her leg.
+Your child may need to use a walking device until he or she has surgery and for a period of time after surgery.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.